Soluto/oauth-seamless-flow/draft-seamless-flow.md

 "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in {{!RFC2119}}.

-The term "device" used in this document reffer to the phisical applience used by the user, which the application code is running on.
+The term "device" used in this document refer to the physical appliance used by the user, which the application code is running on.

 # Note to Readers

 > **Note to the RFC Editor:**  Please remove this section prior
 > to publication.

-Development of this draft takes place on Github at:  https://github.com/Soluto/oauth-JWS-otp-client-assertion
+Development of this draft takes place on Github at: [https://github.com/Soluto/oauth-seamless-flow](https://github.com/Soluto/oauth-seamless-flow).

 # HTTP Parameter Bindings for Transporting Assertions